-Because with auction, people see the bargains and with the auctions while you’ve got a lot of competition from builders, investors, even homeowners that wanted to buy the same types of properties and the same type of stock.
+Because with auctions, people see the bargains and with the auctions while you’ve got a lot of competition from builders, investors, even homeowners that wanted to buy the same types of properties and the same type of stock.

 So, it really depends on the time of year, it depends on the actual market – whether it’s going up, down or sideways, in your particular preference or target area that you’re trying to incorporate.
 And, yes, there are some great bargains to be had at auction.

 Yes, there are some great refurbishment properties to be had at auctions but it’s not as simple as saying across the board every single property that goes to auction is a bargain and that every single refurbishment property that goes to auction is going to be a great deal and worth looking at.